vipera/crossview/README.markdown

 SSH proxy can connect to the session, thereby bypassing any NAT or firewalls that would impede a direct connection.

 The synopsis above gives a basic working example.
-Try crossview --help for more information or see the CrossView::Simple manual page.
+Try `crossview --help` for more information or see the crossview manual page.

 Let's say there are three machines, A, B and C. B is accessible by both A and C, but A is not directly accessible from C or direct access would be